bieschke/lolfu/README.md

 <li>CherryPy 3.8.0 - http://www.cherrypy.org</li>
 <li>Mako 1.0.1 - http://www.makotemplates.org</li>

+<code>site.py</code> is a CherryPy application that allows one to lookup summoners and see
+what is the winrate optimal champions they should be playing in each role.

 <code>riot.py</code> is a simple wrapper around Riot's LOL API.
 You can either pass your
 api key directly to it's constructor, or create a <code>riot.cfg</code> file that it'll read from upon instantiation.
 This wrapper is resilient to temporary downtime on Riot's